ishjain/mmWave/README.md

 # Millimeter Wave Blockage Modeling

-Work towards my thesis at NYU
+Work towards my thesis at NYU.
+This work is submitted to JSAC, please find the paper [here](https://arxiv.org/pdf/1807.04388.pdf).

 We present a simplified model for the key QoS parameters such as blockage probability, frequency, and duration in mmWave cellular systems.
 Our model considers an open park-like area with dynamic blockage due to mobile blockers and self-blockage due to user's own body.
 A typical user is at the center and the BSs are distributed uniformly around the user.
 The user is considered blocked when all potential BSs around the UE are blocked simultaneously.